linux-fertxo/docker/crowdsec/README.md

 ```
 >

->We can adjust each parameter to our needs (there are many more, see the Crowdsec documentation).
+>We can adjust each parameter to our needs (there are many more, see the Plugin documentation).
 The last three lines allow trusting the two shown example local networks.
 They are completely optional.

 In `middlewares-chains.yml` uncomment the line corresponding to Crowdsec for each block.
-They are the sigle lines commented out, you can't miss them.
+They are the single lines commented out, you can't miss them.

-Finally, **totally optional but highly recommended**, is to configure the Traefik container with a **fixed IP**.
-This is because every time we restart and Docker assigns Traefik a different IP than any previous one, Crowdsec will generate a new bouncer (with the same name and the @IP as a suffix) and then an unreal number of items will be shown in the web console.
-I recognize that this change is more aesthetic than practical, since it will still fulfill its purpose, but I like to have everything tidy. 😎
+Finally, **totally optional but highly recommended**, is to start the Traefik container with a **fixed IP**. *Why?* may you ask...
+Well, because every time we restart and Docker assigns Traefik a different IP than any previous one, Crowdsec will generate a new bouncer (with the same name and @IP as a suffix) and then an unreal number of items will be shown in the web console.
+I recognize this change is more aesthetic than practical, since it will still do the thing, but I like to have everything tidy. 😎

-To do this, just uncomment the corresponding lines in `docker-compose.yml` (lines 7-10,26,27) **and adjust both the range of the networks block and the IP of the traefik service to the ones we have in our environment.**
+To do this, just uncomment the corresponding lines in `docker-compose.yml` (lines 7-10,26,27) **and adjust both the range of the networks block and the IP of the traefik service to the ones you have in your environment.**

 ### *Collections*

-All this theory is very interesting, but we have so many terms that this give the impression of being a very complicated thing to set up.
+All this ~~wordwall~~ theory is very ~~exasperating~~ interesting, but we have so many terms that this give the impression of being a very complicated thing to set up.
 With parsers, scenarios, bouncers and so on, it's normal that everything seems very confusing.

 **But here comes another concept to our rescue 🤣 : [collections](https://app.crowdsec.net/hub/collections)**.
 Fortunately these will make us forget all the other terms, at least in the practical part.
 Let me explain:

-> ***A collection is the set of parsers, scenarios and the way in which they are all work coherently for a specific use case.***
+> ***A collection is the set of parsers, scenarios and the way in which they work coherently for a specific use case.***

-This way, instead of having to worry about the details of each component, we can download a **"pack"**.
+This way, instead of having to worry about the details of each component, we can install a **"pack"**.
 Each pack takes care of everything necessary to analyze and make decisions against unwanted access attempts on the application it's aimed at: Wordpress, Nextcloud, Windows operating system...
-What's more, we can download as many collections as we want in the same Security Engine **always within a logic**.
-It makes no sense to install a collection to protect the admin panel of a Mikrotik router if we have a one with OPNsense.
+What's more, we can install as many collections as we want in the same Security Engine **always within a logic**.
+It makes no sense to install a collection to protect the admin dashboard of a Mikrotik router if we have one with OPNsense.

 In the current case, and to be brief, we'll download the basic collections for the Linux system, some common for http services and Traefik.
 We can do this either as an environment variable in `docker-compose.yml` (the minimal ones are already selected) or by running **the `cscli` command** once the container is up and running.

 ### *Sorry...
-The command `what`?*
+The `what` command?*

 The most significant command in Crowdsec is `cscli` (CrowdSec Command Line Interface).
-It is our way of interacting with it locally.
+It's our way of interacting Crowdsec locally.
 It has a large number of options that we won't cover here, so we'll focus on the most common ones:

   * `cscli bouncers`   : To list, add or remove bouncers.
   * `cscli collections`: Same as above but for collections.